the-spyke/undercut/website/blog/2020-01-20-what-is-undercut.md

 ---
 id: what-is-undercut
-title: What is undercut.js?
+title: What is Undercut?
 tags: [tutorial]
 ---

-[Undercut.js](https://undercut.js.org) (or simply `undercut`) is a library for processing data in a lazy or deferred manner by building pipelines.
+[Undercut](https://undercut.js.org) is a library for processing data in a lazy or deferred manner by building pipelines.

-The focus of the library is on leveraging existing JavaScript features like Iterators / Observers / Generators / ES Modules while having balanced API: not being Java/C# influenced or heavily functional.
-Generators alone allows you to write various operations is a couple of lines, but `undercut` also aims to avoid prototype extension and a situation, where you need to name a method as `flat` instead of `flatten`.
+The focus of the library is on leveraging existing JavaScript features like Iterators/Generators while having balanced API: not being Java/C# influenced or heavily functional. `Undercut` also aims to avoid prototype extension and a situation, where you need to name a method as `flat` instead of `flatten`.
 You may also use it as an alternative to Lodash's `chain` functionality with support for lazy execution, tree shaking, etc.

 Imagine a conveyor on a car factory: a chain of operations from welding body parts and painting doors to gluing a logo and inflating wheels.
 Every operation is independent and is based only on a protocol: a car comes from this side and goes to that side after the operation is complete.